thomas-melville/myNotes/General/Career_Development/etsi/nfv.md

 {apiRoot}/{apiName}/{apiVersion}/

-the body will be in JSON format
+the body will be in JSON format, only!

 HTTPS, TLS 1.2